MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 5. Choose the **Create Sales Invoice** action.
 6. On the **Job Create Sales Invoice** page, enter the posting date and whether you want to create a new invoice or append this invoice to an existing one.
 7. Choose the **OK** button.

-    On the job planning line, in the **Qty.
-Transferred to Invoice** field, you can see the quantity.
 8. On the **Job Planning Lines** page, choose the **Sales Invoices/Credit Memos** action.

     The **Sales Invoice** page opens, showing the quantity that you have transferred to the invoice.
 9. Make any additional changes, and then choose the **Post** action.

 > [!NOTE]